scjx123/ip/docs/DeveloperGuide.md

 Step 3.
 Next, execute layer will call `action.act()` which causes StatsAction to begin its `act()` operation.
 If `isMod` flag is set, `act()` will search for the user specified module and get the list of tasks tagged to it.

 Step 5.
-Once the list of task is obtain, the operation will loop through the task list and count the number of completed task
+Once the list of task is obtain, the operation will loop through the task list and count the number of completed task followed by generating a ratio.

+Step 6.
+This ratio will be passed into roundedRatioBar to return *String* of a rounded ratio to 1 decimal place enclosing it in square brackets.

+Step 7.
+Now StatsAction is completed and it will return this string back to Execute for

 **Design consideration:**